aicha-ouattara/Buddy_front_react/README.md

 ## Requirements

 You need a local server.
+You need expo.

 You need to download the Buddy API and launch it: